 Will there be additional investments into my child’s account?

 The Foundation plans to make additional contributions into the Acorn Fund accounts during the years prior to the account holder graduating from high school.
 In March 2017, the Foundation made additional contributions into all eligible accounts that were opened before September 1, 2016.
+In March 2018, the Foundation plans to make additional contributions into all eligible accounts that were opened by June 30, 2017.

 What happens to the account if I move away from Salem City before my child goes to college?